rainu/launchpad/README.md

 # launchpad
-A package allows you to talk to your Novation Launchpad S in Go.
+A package allows you to talk to your Novation Launchpad S or Launchpad MK2 in Go.
 Light buttons or read your touches.

-This library is currently only working with Launchpad S (Green-Red Launchpads)
+This library is currently only working with Launchpad S (Green-Red Launchpads) and Launchpad MK2 (RGB)

 ## Usage
 Initialize a new Launchpad.
 If there are no currently connected Launchpad